-Critical risks to the Action's implementation, which have the potential to impact the objectives being achieved, have been identified and described.
+Critical risks to the Action's implementation, which have the potential to impact the objectives being achieved, have been identified and described in Table 3.2.2 below.
 These risks will be actively managed and monitored throughout the period of the Action, as will any new risks that arise.
 Where there are risks that exist specifically within individual WPs, these have been identified already and the design of the WPs has taken account of preventative measures for each.